tangentdigitalagency/qhHomeForm/README.md

 ### KNOWN ISSUES

-- Pressing Yes on anything overrides it to No
+- Pressing Yes on anything overrides it to No when clicking next
-- Step "11" doesnt work
+- Step "11" doesnt work - dont know if we have a step 10
 - Current insurance company brings up numbers
-- Cant scroll down on numbers for choosing
+- Cant scroll down on numbers for choosing on mobile

 ### TO DO: